umutdiyar/weather-app/README.md

 ## 🚀 Live Demo

-You can try the app here: [https://your-demo-url.com](https://your-demo-url.com)
+You can try the app here: [Live Demo](https://weather-app-umutdiyar.vercel.app/)

 ## 📸 Screenshots